 Today, they are auctioned off for millions of dollars and stand as a heritage of a different period.
 However, they are not alone in representing automotive heritage.
 There are hundreds if not thousands of cars that can be considered classic, with many being far less burdensome on a bank account to own.
 In fact, some, like Austin’s 1961 Mini Cooper S, are miniaturized versions of some of their bigger brothers.
 The Mini has served as an ever-growing symbol of the classic car era, with over 5,000,000 international sales of its iterated versions.

 Whether you are interested in the loud V12s and beautiful aesthetics, or the more compact and purposeful classic cars, the bottom line is that by investing in a classic car, you are investing in a slice of history and in a slice of art.
 While today there has become a culture of upgrading and tuning more widely available and cheap production cars, there is still that pure-hearted, nostalgic interest in the art of old.
 The goal amongst these two different groups is the same: they are there to admire and appreciate works of art.

 When you make that seemingly inevitable decision to invest in a classic car, there are many vital things that you need to keep in mind.
 In particular, there are steps to consider so that you do not wreak havoc on your budget.
 Below is a short list of things to keep an eye out for so that your investment does not come back to bite you:

-- Rust.
+- Is There Any Rust?
 When you buy a classic car, give it a very good inspection for rust.
 You do not want to be investing in something that requires substantial body work to get back into shape.
 If rust is one of the first aspects of the car that are noticeable, you have to ask where it has been, and what effects this has had beyond the surface.